 The corner-stone of this building was laid on 25 November 1910.
 The church with its diversity of architectural syles was officially inaugurated on 10 June 1911 by Prof. C F J Muller.

-The passion and attention to detail of Chef Francois du Rand makes this a dining experience not to be missed.
+The passion and attention to detail of owner and chef Francois du Rand and his excellent team makes this a dining experience not to be missed.
 Combining modern fare with panache and believing in the culinary vision of bringing locally sourced quality produce from the field to your table, adds to the culinary experience.

 Field & Fork is located in Swellendam’s heritage area and forms part of the Drostdy Museum.
 This building is one of the oldest in South Africa.
-If you like quality wine, you will not be disappointed.
+And of you enjoy the finest of quality wine, you will not be disappointed.

 Field and Fork

-7 days a week, 362 days a year - 5pm for drinks and 6pm for dinner service
+7 days a week, 362 days a year - 6pm for dinner service

 CLOSED: 24, 25 & 26 December